 WAVE is a harm-reduction program that has run at NMSU for a number of years.
 It involves peer educators in outreach efforts targeting students.
 At each presentation, WAVE provides materials regarding on and off-campus resources to participants.
-Last year, WAVE had 1405 student contacts regarding information on violence.
 In addition to the efforts aimed at first-year students listed above, WAVE educators also present the following annual programs: